IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 Both ports originate from the device as RJ45, and CAT6A cables are supplied.
 Copper SFP+ adapters are provided to convert from RJ45.
 The adapters are guaranteed to work with all switch manufacturers.
 These adapters are located in a pocket on the underside of the shipping lid.

-Use Eth1 (a 1Gb port) is used for device management, and as such, should have a gateway specified in the IP Address configuration.
+Eth1 (1GbE-B) is used for device management, and as such, should have a gateway specified in the IP Address configuration.
 This can be viewed via the LCD after the device is powered on (see IP Address Configuration Addendum below).

-Use Eth3 (a 10Gb port) for the data transfer.
+Eth3 (10GbE-B) is used for the data transfer.
 This connection should either be on the same subnet as the source data, or can be direclty connected to the server if needed.

 If a different form factor of ethernet connection is required, the customer must provide the converter.